USAFA-ECE/ece281-book/book/intro.md

 ### Exams

 Graded Reviews and Final Exam are closed textbook, closed notes.
-A reference sheet - also available in Teams - will be provided.
+A reference sheet will be provided - *also available in Teams*.
 Testable material includes any concepts from the labs, lectures, exercises, homework, and assigned readings.
 **Not all testable concepts will necessarily be covered in lectures.**

 #### Missed Exams

-The following policies are outlined in USAFA FOI 537-3:

 - **Scheduled Absence:** If you know that you will be unable to take the GR during the scheduled GR period, you are required to inform your instructor as soon as possible before the GR and to schedule a make-up exam.
+The default make-up date/time will be the first DF Time period following the original exam date.
 - **Unscheduled Absence:** If you miss the GR for reasons beyond your control (e.g. hospitalization, emergency leave, delayed field trip return, etc.), you must contact the course director within two working days to schedule a makeup.
-Exceptions can only be granted by the Department Head.
+The default make-up date/time will be the first DF Time period following the original exam date.
+- **Unexcused Absence (or Late):** As per *USAFA FOI 36-173, Academic Practices and Procedures*:
+  - Cadets missing an examination due to an unexcused absence will receive a mandatory academic penalty of 25%.
+  - Cadets arriving more than 15 minutes late (1 hour for final exams) are considered absent and will be scheduled to take the GR/Final Exam during the designated make-up date/time.
+They will receive a 25% academic penalty.
+  - Cadets arriving less than 15 minutes late (1 hour for final exams) will immediately begin the exam and finish with the rest of the class.
+No academic penalty will be incurred.

 ### Final Exam Validation